 Parking is also restricted at the checkpoint at Auchtertyre.
 The one vehicle per runner rule will also apply at this checkpoint, and your crew will need to show their parking permit to gain access.
 Your support crew should not arrive at Auchtertyre too early, as there is limited capacity.
 We would strongly recommend that they have a sleep after leaving the east side of Loch Lomond, and should do this in a safe place such as a car park in Balloch at the southern end of Loch Lomond.
+It is also possible to reach Auchtertyre Farm using the A84 through Callander.
+There are plenty of places in Callander to stop for crews to stop for a sleep.
 Support crews arriving too early at Auchtertyre Farm will not be permitted access.